 Interested in learning more about the Catholic faith?
 Not sure where to begin?
 Here is a quick and easy overview of the process of becoming Catholic

 God always invites people into a deeper relationship – sometimes in ordinary ways and sometimes in extraordinary ways.
-You may be experiencing the first urge to know about the Catholic faith or you may have been reflecting on this for some time.
+You may be experiencing the first urge to know about the Catholic faith, or you may have been reflecting on this for some time.
 Regardless of what has brought you to this page, it is our sincere hope that you take the time to learn more about the Christian initiation process of becoming a Catholic.
-It is known as the Rite of Christian Initiation of Adults.
+It is known as the Order of Christian Initiation of Adults.

 For more information, call Debbie Graleski at the Parish Office (904) 264-0577 or email her here.

-“The rite of Christian initiation is designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the
+“The order of Christian initiation is designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the way of faith and conversion as the Holy Spirit opens the heart” (OCIA 1).

 • This process is designed for adults… therefore, we adopt an adult learning model.